Victory Day over Nazism in World War II: 2020

 The 2020 celebrations in honor of the diamond jubilee were cancelled by order of Prime Minister Denys Shmyhal in light of the COVID-19 pandemic in Ukraine.
 On 7 May, Mayor of Kyiv Vitali Klitschko announced the organization of a planned event in the Park of Eternal Glory with a high security presence.
 President Zelensky went on a working visit to the Luhansk Oblast where he visited an urban settlement that is divided by the border between Ukraine and Russia.
 In the settlement, he visited the memorial complex "Ukraine to the Liberators".
 He also visited the Zakarpattia Oblast, where he also laid flowers at the "Hill of Glory" memorial complex.
 During his holiday address on 9 May, he paid tribute to Ukrainians who fought during the war, including Crimean Tatar Amet-Khan Sultan, American military personnel Alex M. Diachenko and Michael Strank, as well as Hero of the Soviet Union Ivan Kozhedub.
 Zelensky also announced the creation of memorial project, which would involve the placement of bells in the four corners of Ukraine.

+2021

+President Volodymyr Zelenskyy took part in a ceremony of honoring the victims of World War II on Glory Square in Kyiv and he laid flowers at the Tomb of the Unknown Soldier (Kyiv), honoring the memory of soldiers killed during World War II.

+2022

+Amidst the Russian invasion of Ukraine people came out to pay their own tributes at the Tomb of the Unknown Soldier (Kyiv).
+Ukrainian President Volodymyr Zelensky said in his public address that this isn't a war between two countries but two opposing world views.
+He end his speech by saying, "We won then, we will win now."

+2023

+To mark the 78th anniversary of Victory in Europe, President Zelensky stated that from 2023 onwards, May 8 will be the new date of the formal commemoration of victory over Nazism in World War II, in line with celebrations of Victory in Europe Day in the European Union and with commemorations in the US and Canada, with May 9 being earmarked as Europe Day in its stead as a commemoration of the 1950 formation of the EU — all as a reaction to the Russian invasion the previous year, a break of the former precedence, and a show of gratitude to the countries that have helped Ukraine resist Russia and its allies.
+May 8 will remain, though, as the date of the Day of Remembrance and Reconciliation and thus the two holidays were to be merged as one.
+A Presidential Decree to formalize the transfer of Victory Day to May 8 and renew the Europe Day holiday on May 9 was signed in Kyiv that day.